The Dependence of Global Society on Money

 Love.

-Then the system will serve life.
+The system will serve life.